tomwhartung/jmws_accoutrements/doc/how_tos/how_to-make_a_landing_page.md

 #### 3.2 Identify the services

-Answer the questions:
+Answer these questions briefly but thoroughly.

 * What am I selling?
 * Why should customers contact me?

-briefly but thoroughly.
 These answers feed into the pitches.

 - [ ] tomwhartung.com